cheneyfeng3/snakemake-web-api/README.md

 ### Setting up the `snakebase` Directory

-The `snakemake-mcp-server` relies on a specific directory structure to locate Snakemake wrappers and workflows.
+The `snakemake-web-api` relies on a specific directory structure to locate Snakemake wrappers and workflows.
 This base directory is referred to as `snakebase`.
 By default, the server looks for a directory named `snakebase` in the current working directory.
 The location of this directory can be customized by setting the `SNAKEBASE_DIR` environment variable.

 The `snakebase` directory must contain the following subdirectories: